Journalist Hamilton Wright described the apparatus:

 "As one talks into the receiver a thin steel wire is magnetized at the actual point of contact with the needle.
 The wire...runs between two small revolving drums, which will take down 75 minutes of continuous conversation."

-Poulsen obtained patents on his Telegraphone in a number of nations, and even founded an American Telegraphone Company in 1903, with a manufacturing plant in Wheeling, West Virginia.
+Poulsen obtained patents on his Telegraphone in a number of nations, and even founded The American Telegraphone Company in 1903, with a manufacturing plant in Wheeling, West Virginia.
 Efforts to market the Telegraphone as a business office dictation machine met with little success, but a number of Telegraphones were marketed to railroads through Western Union Telegraph as recording devices for Morse telegraph messages.
-Correspondence in the Lemuelson Collection of Western Union at the Smithsonian Institution attests to use of Telegraphones on the P. and R.railroad, the Northern Pacific railroad, the L. and N. and the D. and H. Railroads, One can surmise the Telegraphone drew AT&T's attention, as a version was offered that could answer an unattended telephone - even in 1903!
+Correspondence in the Lemuelson Collection of Western Union at the Smithsonian Institution attests to use of Telegraphones on the P. and R. Railroad, the Northern Pacific railroad, the L. and N. and the D. and H. Railroads, One can surmise the Telegraphone drew AT&T's attention, as a version was offered that could answer an unattended telephone - even in 1903!
 American Telegraphone moved to Springfield, Massachusetts in 1910, then went into bankruptcy receivership in 1918, never to emerge; only to finally close in 1944 following Poulsen's 1942 death.
 Other interests, however, benefited and prevailed from Poulsen's original concepts, even during his firm's bankruptcy.
-Not the least was AT&T, which began delving into magnetic recording in 1930.
-Bell Telephone Laboratories initiated a major research effort in magnetic tape recording under the direction of Clarence N. Hickman.
-By 1931, prototypes designs were made for a steel tape telephone answering machine, a central-office message announcer, an endless loop voice-training machine, and a portable, reel-to-reel recorder for general purpose sound recording.
+Not the least was AT&T, which later began delving into magnetic recording in 1930.
+Bell Telephone Laboratories eventually initiated a major research effort in magnetic tape recording under the direction of Clarence N. Hickman.
+By 1931, prototypes designs were made for a steel tape telephone answering machine, a central-office message announcer, an endless loop voice-training machine and a portable, reel-to-reel recorder for general purpose sound recording.
 None were said to enter production except for the voice trainer, which failed in the marketplace.
 AT&T's official policy on telephone recording devices was that they would not be allowed on public telephone lines.
 (4)